vduseev/dotfiles/README.md

 ### Command line

+This navigation is based on Emacs and is common for all terminals and computers in general.
+This is not a part of this config and is placed here just so you know.

 | Shortcut | Action |
 | - | - |
 | <kbd>Ctrl + a</kbd> | Move to the start of the command line |